Dong Ding Oolong

 4478-bio

 Exclusive High Mountain Organic Dong Ding Oolong from the original terroir of Lugu, Taiwan, grown at elevations of up to 1,500m.
-More heavily roasted for a full-bodied, intensely aromatic nutty-sweet Nong Xiang flavour profile.
+More deeply roasted for a full-bodied, intensely aromatic nutty-sweet Nong Xiang flavour profile.
 Certified organic cultivation on remote tea fields.
 First harvest of the year.
 40g

 • Directly from Lugu in Nantou, the most renowned terroir for Dong Ding